Congo warlord's conviction brings relief to international court

 Apart from accusations of working too slowly, the ICC has also faced criticism for so far only bringing charges against Africans, while atrocities in conflicts in the politically-charged Middle East and elsewhere go unpunished.

-Although more than 100 nations have recognized the court's jurisdiction, Syria is among the exceptions, meaning that the civil war there remains beyond the ICC's reach.
+Although more than 100 nations have recognised the court's jurisdiction, Syria is among the exceptions, meaning that the civil war there remains beyond the ICC's reach.

 KENYATTA NEXT